-The thesis option is especially appropriate for students wishing to pursue a Ph.D. after completing the MSCJ with Concentration in Theory and Research or students wishing to work in research positions in the field, but it is open to all students.
-Students will be required to successfully complete an oral defense of the completed thesis.
+The thesis option is open to all students and is particularly appropriate for those wishing to pursue a Ph.D. after completing the MSCJ with Concentration in Theory and Research or those wishing to work in research positions in the field.
+In addition to writing a thesis, students must also successfully defend their completed work in an oral examination.

-As part of the departmental consent process to enroll in thesis, all students who are planning on writing a thesis must satisfactorily complete CJUS 5750 - Criminal Justice Statistics before enrolling in thesis.
+As part of the departmental consent process to enroll in thesis, all students who are planning on writing a thesis must satisfactorily complete CJUS 5750 - Criminal Justice Statistics before enrolling in thesis hours.

 The thesis must be initiated, executed and reported by the student under the supervision of one chair and two other graduate faculty members within the Department of Criminal Justice.
 The thesis chair will serve as the director of the thesis committee while the two other graduate faculty members will serve as members of the thesis committee.
 The thesis chair and committee members are chosen by the student.
-After assembling the committee, the student must complete the Thesis Committee Designation Form and submit it to the graduate advisor.
+After assembling the committee, the student must complete the Thesis Committee Designation Form and submit it to the graduate ad visor.
 This form can be found at the end of this manual or online at http://cjus.hps.unt.edu/programs/graduate-mscj/forms.